 Student evaluation is continuous throughout the school year.
-Current grades are always available on Home Access Center (HAC).
+Current grades are always available online.
 The semester grades make up the official transcript and count towards a student's GPA.
-Progress reports will be sent home at the end of each semester.
+Report Cards are available in Family Access after the end of each semester.
 Parents may request progress reports for any student.
-Requests should be made in the guidance department.
+Requests should be made in the Counseling Center.
 Communication about student performance is always encouraged.